kflansburg/kflansburg.github.io/content/posts/rust-continuous-delivery.md

 1. `cargo clippy` applies code-level checks to your application, identifying unused imports, non-idiomatic control flow, and unnecessary clones.
 This prevents cruft build up and occasionally improves performance (slightly).
 1. The compiler does a lot to detect where type-level API changes break consumers of that API.
 I use unit tests to validate business logic which is not caught by the compiler.
 A common example here is when manually parsing binary messages, unit tests can help detect off-by-one errors and other subtle bugs that occur when slicing arrays.
 1. Rust documentation can include examples which can be run as tests as well to validate that they compile and run without error (thus maintaining valid documentation).
 For my use, extensive documentation is not very valuable, however these tests can be used to assert that things *don't compile*, which can be good for verifying that invalid states are recognized as invalid by the compiler.
 These tests are very brittle, so I use them sparingly.
 1. For performance sensitive code, I recommend `criterion` for benchmarking critical functions and detecting performance regressions.
 I currently use this only on my local development machine, but it could be integrated into a continuous delivery pipeline as well.

 These tests will obviously not eliminate bugs, but they can eliminate a lot of the toil involved in spotting these types of issues, and in doing so ensure that this is done thoroughly on every commit.

 ## AWS CodeBuild and Kubernetes

 Finally, I would like to share my current pipeline.
 This evolved over several months following my move to GitHub.
 A number of things changed over this time.
-First, I had become competent enough with Kubernetes that Docker Swarm began to be the more complex option when compared to Terraform + AWS' Elastic Kubernetes Service (EKS).
+First, I had become competent enough with Kubernetes that Docker Swarm began to feel like the more complex option when compared with Terraform and AWS' Elastic Kubernetes Service (EKS).
 The remaining itch I had was build times.
 In my previous experiments with GitLab runners, the idea of having control over the VM size for building was very appealing, but having to either pay for this machine full time or develop complex behavior for starting and stopping the machine was daunting.